telefonicaid/iotagent-node-lib/doc/api.md

 Even when an entity should not be created (see [above section](#device-autoprovision-and-entity-creation)), when the device uses `cmdMode` is set to `notification` an entity is created.
 In particular:

 * An entity is created at device provision time
 * That entity is created with an attribute corresponding to each commands.
 The value of that attribute at creation time is `null` (specifying in some way that the command has not been triggered yet).
+Note that if the attribute doesn't have any command, the entity is not created (even if `cmdMode` is `notification`).

 For instance, if device has commands `ping` and `switch` the entity corresponding to that device will be created at provising time with the following attributes: